storem/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 <br><br>
 ForgeRock shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the sample code.

-# Modernize IAM Accelerators - AM Based Bi-Directional SSO and JIT Toolkit - Migration from Oracle 11G OAM to ForgerRock
+# Modernize IAM Accelerators - AM Based Bi-Directional SSO and JIT Toolkit - Migration from Oracle 11G OAM to ForgeRock
 With deployments of tens or hundreds of legacy applications, migration waves may be required to minimize the operational impact on production systems.
 With this type of use case, coexistence and SSO between OAM and ForgeRock IAM is often needed.
 Sometimes putting IG in front of a legacy system is not an option for commercial reasons.